rtango5301/rtango5301/README.md

 - 👋 Hi, I’m Rishabh Tiwari
-- 👀 I’m a Software Developer II at Cashify
+- 👀 I’m a Software Engineer at Spinny
-- 🌱 I’m skilled in Java, Spring Boot, Python, Flask, PostgreSQL, DSA
+- 🌱 I’m skilled in Backend Development with Python, Django/FastAPI/Flask, Object Oriented Programming, System Design and Data Structures and Algorithms
-- 💞️ I’m looking to collaborate on Python/Java and AI-ML projects
+- 💞️ I’m looking to collaborate on Python and AI-ML projects
 - 📫 How to reach me - E-mail : rish5301@gmail.com

 <!---